 - 2 tablespoons butter

 - freshly ground pepper

-- Remove the toothpicks before serving.
+- Remove the toothpicks and serve immediately.

 - This dish is best served immediately after cooking, however you can prep and wrap the asparagus bundles ahead of time and store in the refrigerator.
 Then, just before serving cover with the glaze and bake.

 Life Love and Good Food does not claim to be a registered dietician or nutritionist.
 Nutritional information shared on this site is only an estimate.
 We recommend running the ingredients through an online nutritional calculator if you need to verify any information.

 Sheila Thigpen is the publisher of Life, Love, and Good Food — a Southern food blog — and the author of Easy Chicken Cookbook and The 5-Ingredient Fresh and Easy Cookbook.
 After 20+ years in the publishing industry, she retired in 2018 to focus on her own creative endeavors full time.
 She and her husband live near the beautiful Smoky Mountains and have a precious little granddaughter who has stolen their hearts.
 As an influencer, Sheila has collaborated with brands like Creamette, Kroger, HERSHEY’S, Hamilton Beach, Garafalo Pasta, OXO, Smithfield, Valley Fig Growers, and more.